HERMIT, n. A person whose vices and follies are not sociable.

 , chances are you're dealing with a Hermit Guru

 .
-If a hero meets up with them on a journey, they may become a kind of one-person Wacky Wayside Tribe
+Other times when a hero meets up with them on a journey, they may become a kind of one-person Wacky Wayside Tribe

 Use caution when adding examples from Eastern media - "hermit" is a popular translation for the Chinese xian